 - December=seasonal light celebrations

 The Beacon Religious Exploration program is pleased to announce two Our Whole Lives (OWL) classes for children and youth in the 2018/2019 year.
-OWL for Kindergarten and 1st grade will be offer in the fall of 2018 and OWL for grades 10 and 11 will be offered in February and March of 2019.
+We are still working on confirming our teachers, however we are hoping to offer OWL for Kindergarten and 1st grade in the spring of 2019 and OWL for grades 10 and 11 will be offered in February and March of 2019.

 The UUA also supports congregations to provide programs like Coming of Age for middle-school youth, Bridging for young people transitioning out of childhood into young adulthood, and From the High Hill for older adults looking back across their lives.